Your booking is safe with Virgin Holidays

 Amid a flowering garden of palm trees, hibiscus, frangipani and bougainvillea, is the Coyaba Beach Resort.
 Perched on the world famous Grand Anse Beach, the hotel's unique design is themed on Arawak-Indian life from a bygone era.
 Covering 5½ acres, the hotel offers beautiful natural surroundings, as well as Grenadian specialities and International cuisine from 2 restaurants, or you can enjoy a refreshing cocktail at the pool swim-up bar!
 When you’re feeling more energetic, free tennis, Hobie Cats and kayaking will keep you occupied.

-The poolside Carbet Restaurant, serving bistro favourites, the Arawakabana (signature restaurant) offers elegant dining (dress code applies).
+The poolside Carbet Restaurant, serving bistro favourites, Arawakakabana serviving classic International fare and local Grenadian delicacies and Carbet for casual a la carte poolside dining-lunch and dinner.
 Cocktails in an ambient setting at the Cacique Bar and at the swim-up pool bar.

 Live entertainment 3 times a week (once per week in low season).

 Pool and beach towels provided.
 Afternoon tea.
 Complimentary WiFi.
 Small library.
 Laundry services*.

 Dress code for Arawakabana restaurant: Gentlemen to wear long trousers, collared shirts and fully enclosed shoes.